Life at UIC Computer Center

-Although our positions ranged from programmer to network administrator, we were given a few teaching loads to help the understaffed Computer Science department.
-I taught Calculus, Algebra and computer subjects.
-Some semesters I need to cross to the Bonifacio campus to teach EDP to Commerce students.
-While programming was relatively relaxing of a job — except deadlines and code review sessions — teaching was a tough job.
-Sometimes I have to skip lunch to prepare test questions or checking test papers.
-Another challenging aspect of it is when I am in a class in a mixed bag of brilliant and below average students.
+As with the teaching job, I taught Differential and Integral and Differential Calculus, Algebra and computer subjects.
+On some semesters I need to cross to the Bonifacio campus to teach EDP to Commerce students.
+While programming was relatively relaxing of a job — except deadlines and code review sessions — teaching was a tough task to deal with.
+Sometimes I have to skip lunch to prepare test questions or check exam papers.
+Another challenging aspect of it is when my class is a mixed bag of brilliant and below-average students.
+In such a case, I needed to strike a balance on approach and lesson outline.
 In any way, I am bound to make someone fall into boredom or extreme agitation.
-The worst part of it is when I have to fail students for not making the grade.
-I was once approached by a mother of a student who pleaded I pass her son; I was moved but was firm in my earlier decision.
+The worst part of my teaching experience is when I have to recommend students to repeat the subject for not making the grade.
+I was once approached by a mother of a student who pleaded I pass her son; I offered sympathy but was firm in my earlier decision.

-I spent three years at UIC before moving to Manila, and eventually settling down in Hong Kong.
+I spent three years at UIC before moving to Manila and eventually settling down in Hong Kong.

 Among the most memorable times I had at UIC Computer Center are:

-Because I officially belong to UIC Computer Center, that makes me a part of the Non-teaching Personnel even if I have a few teaching units.
+Because I officially belong to UIC Computer Center, I am also a part of the Non-teaching Personnel even if I have a few teaching units.
 This means I join the rest of UIC Comcen ‘peeps’ in annual recollections often held far away — for maximum retreat experience.
 In my brief stay with NTP, we traveled to Cebu and Guimaras/Boracay.
-Those trips might have triggered my passion in traveling to different places.
+Those trips might have triggered my passion for travel.

 After 38 months, I said goodbye to UIC Computer Center to find what life out there has in store for me.